Alfresco/alfresco-content-app/docs/upgrade-guide/upgrade24-45.md

 upgrade.

 ### Search Forms
-We release a new feature called search forms.
+We released a new feature called search forms.
 It would allow the user to set up numerous search configurations, and it could be extended from the extension.

 ![](../images/search-layout-2.5.0.png)

-We moved the search object to [`app.extension.json`](https://github.com/Alfresco/alfresco-content-app/blob/v2.5.0/src/assets/app.extensions.json#L1181) from [`app.config.json`](https://github.com/Alfresco/alfresco-content-app/blob/v2.4.0/src/app.config.json#L192) in order to enable expandable search forms.
+We moved the search object to [`app.extension.json`](https://github.com/Alfresco/alfresco-content-app/blob/v2.5.0/src/assets/app.extensions.json#L1181) from [`app.config.json`](https://github.com/Alfresco/alfresco-content-app/blob/v2.4.0/src/app.config.json#L192) in order to enable extendable search forms.

 #### How to opt to this?
  If you don't have any search override, you can just remove the [`search`](https://github.com/Alfresco/alfresco-content-app/blob/v2.4.0/src/app.config.json#L192) configuration from app.config.json

-#### What if search configuration is changed?
+#### What if search configuration is customised?
- The overridden configuration should be moved to the custom extension own by you.
+ The customised configuration should be moved to the custom extension own by you. [check here](/tutorials/search-form)

 #### How can I know if search setup is customised?
  Just compare your app.config search object with [old configuration](https://github.com/Alfresco/alfresco-content-app/blob/v2.4.0/src/app.config.json#L192)

 ### See also
   - [How to extend The Search Form](/tutorials/search-form)